-We are an "emerging growth company," as defined in the JOBS Act, and may remain an emerging growth company until up to 2020.
+We are an "emerging growth company," as defined in the JOBS Act, and may remain an emerging growth company for up to five years.
 For so long as we remain an emerging growth company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
 These exemptions include: